 - Leftover sponge cake can be cut into wedges and then warmed in the microwave for a hot sponge pudding.
 It works particularly well with chocolate fudge cake.
 Don’t reheat for more than about 20 seconds on HIGH as it will begin to harden.

 - Most cakes freeze brilliantly for up to 3 months and it’s a fantastic way of saving leftover cake from a party.
 Butter cream icings freeze best as glace icings can go a little runny.

-- Croissants, pains au chocolat, scones and scotch pancakes freeze really well, so buy a larger than usual pack and freeze in well sealed bags for up to 2 months.
+- Croissants, pains au chocolate, scones and scotch pancakes freeze really well, so buy a larger than usual pack and freeze in well sealed bags for up to 2 months.
 Warm through in a moderate oven from frozen before serving.